Trip Summary and Itinerary Map

 Prices quoted below are per person based on 2 people sharing.
 Cabin availability changes all the time so please contact us for up-to-date details and information on specific cabin availability.

-Note that the 2-Feb-2019 departure operates in reverse, flying to The Falklands at the beginning and finishing with a charter flight from Antarctica to Punta Arenas.
+Please note that the 2-Feb-2019 and 28-Dec-19 departures operate in reverse, flying to The Falklands at the beginning and finishing with a charter flight from Antarctica to Punta Arenas.

 Single Supplement And Child Policy